 8. TCD Public/Institutional (TCD PI); Purpose.
 The purpose of the TCD PI district is to accommodate governmental, educational, and nonprofit or institutional uses, including public or community parks and recreation facilities, and public, nonprofit, and institutional residential uses, but excluding any such uses of an extensive heavy industrial character.

 a.
-Use Regulations.
-Uses permitted, conditional and prohibited as identified in Chapter 8 and Appendix B of this Code with exceptions identified on the TCD Use Table [Table 9-5-10].

 b.
 Dimensional Standards.
 As identified in Chapter 8 of this Code except as prescribed in Table 9-5-7.